1. Purpose of this policy

 When you use our Site, you may be asked to provide us with personal information.
 When you provide us with personal information in this way, we only use it for the purposes stated to you at the time we collect that information.

-Financial transactions carried out on our website are handled through Paypal.
+Financial transactions carried out on our website are handled through Stripe.
 Direct Debits are processed through Stripe.
 These are third party payment providers.
 We recommend that you read Stripe’s privacy policies (available at https://stripe.com/gb/privacy) prior to effecting any transactions with us.
 We will provide your personal data to Stripe only to the extent necessary for the purposes of processing payments for transactions you enter into with us.
 We do not store your financial details.

 6. Lawful processing